What Happens If You Only Pay the Minimum Amount Due on Credit Card?

 Pros

-• Missing or delaying credit card payments can impact your credit score badly, but you can avoid this negative impact on your score just by making the minimum payment against your credit card.
+• Missing or delaying credit card payments can negatively impact your credit score, but you can avoid this negative impact by making the minimum payment on your credit card.

 Cons

 • When you pay only the minimum due amount, your credit limit is reduced by the amount equivalent to the remaining outstanding balance on your credit card.
-So, you might be left with a lower credit limit, and utilizing a lot of it can affect your credit score in a negative way.
+So, you might be left with a lower credit limit, and utilizing a lot of it can negatively affect your credit score.

 • If you pay the full outstanding by the payment due date, you can avoid interest charges, but if you pay only the minimum amount, the interest starts accruing on the remaining balance.

-• The minimum amount keeps increasing every month if you don’t pay the full amount every month.
+• If you don’t pay the full amount every month, the minimum amount will keep increasing.
 The remaining outstanding balance from the previous billing cycle is added to the minimum amount of the next cycle, so it is always better to keep your dues clear.

 Bottom Line

 Making only the minimum payment on a credit card has more disadvantages than benefits.
 So, you should always try to pay the full outstanding balance rather than paying only the minimum due.
-By doing this, you can not only avoid interest charges but you will also have your full credit limit to use.
+By doing this, you can not only avoid interest charges, but you will also have your full credit limit to use.
 If you find yourself unable to pay the full outstanding balance by the payment due date, you can pay the minimum amount to avoid the late payment fee and then try to make the full payment as soon as possible.
-Clearing your dues every month is the most important thing that should be followed by credit cardholders in order to avoid debt consolidation.
+Clearing your dues every month is the most essential thing that credit cardholders should do to avoid debt consolidation.

-If you have any further doubts regarding the information provided above, you can freely ask us in the comment section below!
+If you have any further doubts regarding the information provided above, please ask us in the comment section below!